Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 where datasets rather than distributions are plugged into $\mathcal{W}_p$ for notational convenience.
 The SRG intuitively measures the true effect on the Wasserstein distance of adding a feature identified as relevant by the explanation rather than one identified as irrelevant.
 The higher the SRG, the better the explanation.

-We evaluate our method on various specifications of the Wasserstein distance and its underlying Minkowski metric, including popular settings such as $\mathcal{W}_1, \mathcal{W}_2$, and the Euclidean distance between points.
+We evaluate our method on various specifications of the Wasserstein distance and its underlying Minkowski metric as defined in \cref{eq:wasserstein}, including popular settings such as $\mathcal{W}_1, \mathcal{W}_2$, and the Euclidean distance between points.
 Corresponding Wasserstein models were built on various datasets of different sizes and dimensionality.
-Further details on the datasets and their preprocessing are given in Supplementary Note~D.
+To get robust estimates, we repeat each experiment 100 times using bootstrap sampling and show the mean values in \cref{tab:internal-evaluation}.
+Further details on the experimental setup, datasets, and their preprocessing are given in Supplementary Notes~E and~F, where we also illustrate the robustness of \mname{}'s attributions for this experiment.